makoConstruct/middle-good-scrolling/README.md

 ./uninstall.sh
 ```

-### Other Platforms
+### Direct integration into desktop environments

-It would be nice to get these refinements adopted with libinput, if someone could help with that, it would be appreciated.
+It would be nice to get these refinements on click-scrolling adopted with libinput, if someone could help with that, it would be appreciated.
+We do plan to reach out to KDE.

 ## Configuration and Management